AICC/CMI-5_Spec_Current/cmi5_runtime.md

 * This is an optional verb.
 * The AU shall use this verb as defined in section _____

+__Asked__

+* Used to ask a question, typically the system would be the primary actor, with the learner being the recipient of the question.
+The question could also be asked into a vacuum, with the eventual response (statement with verb responded) providing the actual context of the recipient.
+For example “System asked Math quiz question 1 with result “What is 2+2”” followed by “Learner responded to quiz question 1 with result “response=”4”” would alleviate the need to identify the second actor.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

+__Responded__

+* Used to respond to a question.
+Must follow a statement with asked or another statement with a responded (the top statement with responded) must follow the “asking” statement.
+The response to the question can be the actual text (usually) response or the correctness of that response.
+For example, “Learner responded to quiz question 1 with result “response=4”” and “Learner responded to quiz question 1 with result success=true””.
+Typically both types of responded statements would follow a single question/interacton.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

+__Preferred__

+* The user’s preference, typically presented to the content or system in the form of a response to a question.
+For example, the system could ask a question if the learner preferred a voice over text option.
+The resulting statement could be “Andy preferred on Civil War History with result response = “no voiceover””.
+This distinction is made between statements with responded as the content/system is expected to change as a results of the learner response.
+Results of such statements would likely end up in the StateAPI.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

+__Scored__

+* A value, typically between either 0 and 1 or 0 and 100, which corresponds to a learner’s performance on an activity.
+It is expected the context property provides guidance to the allowed values of the result field.
+* This is an optional verb.
+* The AU shall use this verb as defined in section _____

 <a id="bibliography"/>
 #10.0 Bibliography